justapyromaniac/Inaversary-Project/README.md

 ## Folders

+- documentation: any documentation/analysis of the app (currently empty and not in repo)
 - inacremental: the actual app
-- documentation: any documentation/analysis of the app (currently empty and not in repo)
+- inacremental/src/components: folder for react components

 ## Contributor list

+## Contribution guide